natcap/invest.users-guide/source/blue_carbon.rst

  * **Labels**: Using the carpon pools file (carbon.csv), the pre-processor will parse the label information including LULC ID, name and vegetation type.

- * **LULC**: Provide all the available LULC maps during the analysis time period.
+ * **LULC maps**: Provide all the available LULC maps during the analysis time period.
 These maps must be in raster format (ESRI grid or geoTIF).

 .. figure:: ./blue_carbon_images/interface_preprocessor.png